s-nez/scripts/ssh-share/README.md

 ```
 This will upload some\_file, other\_file and all filed beginning with "up"
 to **dir1** at **host1**, logging in as **user1**.
 You may need to provide
-a password for the user or an ssh key, depending on yout ssh configuration.
+a password for the user or an ssh key, depending on your ssh configuration.